RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Audio/SetSfxAttributes.md

 ## Parameters
 `SFX`

-:   The slot of the sound effect in the GameConfig.
+:   The slot of the sound effect in the GameConfig to set the values for.

 `LoopCount`